1. Patrick Lagacé's typically schoolish article on the subject in today's LaPresse.

 3. Quebec's sole official language is French.

 4. Many leaders of top nations do not speak English.
 Former French prez Nicolas Sarkozy's English was notoriously atrocious, and look who he's banging.
 Also, current president François Hollande's English is dubious.
 Spain's PM doesn't speak English.
 The jury's still out on Angele Merkel, who one assumes speaks English to some degree, but we seldom actually hear her speak it.
 In any case, one truth remains universal: basically all leaders of non-Anglophone countries are significantly less elegant in English than in their national language.
 And Marois does speak English, though inelegantly so.
 Is that a crime?
-While today's Francophone youth get plenty of opportunities to learn and practise English on the Internet, watching the latest American series or going on government-funded immersion trips, Marois spent her twenties getting an education back when that was still rare for Francophones (let alone Francophone women), raising children and scraping out a career in Quebec public service.
+While today's Francophone youth get plenty of opportunities to learn and practise English on the Internet, watching the latest American series or going on government-funded immersion trips, Marois spent her twenties getting an education back when that was still relatively rare for Francophones (let alone Francophone women), raising children and scraping out a career in Quebec public service.

 5. Almost anyone I've heard criticize Marois' English is either (A) a unilingual Anglophone or (B) one of those bilingual Francophones that considers themselves freakishly intelligent for being able to converse in English (which is actually a much lesser feat in today's world, where it isn't uncommon for youngsters to pick up English while sitting on their asses playing X-box Live).